Azure/terraform-azurerm-virtual-machine/README.md

 ## Deploys 1 Virtual Machines to your provided VNet

-**This module is still under construction so this readme is incorrect, we need more time to improve our design.
-Please refer the `examples` folder for the usages.**

 This Terraform module deploys one Virtual Machines in Azure with the following characteristics:

 - Ability to specify a simple string to get the [latest marketplace image](https://docs.microsoft.com/cli/azure/vm/image?view=azure-cli-latest) using `var.os_simple`